FLOCK4H/PumpSwapAMM/README.md

 **How to setup:**

 1. `$ pip install PumpSwapAMM` for quick install of the CLI + library
-2. Upload metadata for the token yourself/ use existing, or setup an account on Bunny.net (1$/month) and create a storage zone
+2. Upload metadata for the token yourself/ use existing, or setup an account on Bunny.net (1$/month) and create a storage zone + pull zone
 3. Make sure to create .env file with these fields:

 ```